supahcraig/Creating_CDP_Environments/via_CDP_Console/AWS/CDP_AWS_via_Console.md

 ### Logging
 9. Logger instance profile is your `logger-instance-role`
-10. Logs location base is the s3 path to your logs bucket: `cnelson2-logs/log`
+10. Logs location base is the s3 path to your bucket: `cnelson2-data`